filipposdim/StayMore/README.md

 ## NB.
 The data file is corrupt, thus removed.
-The resulting report can be seen in the PowerBI (web) app.
+The resulting report can be seen in the PowerBI (web) app and in a simple format, in the images in the repo.

 # Project_StayMore
 Project StayMore is an AirBNB variant we delivered as the capstone project of the Business Intelligence & Data Sciences Academy.